Kevan Guy: Playing career

 A steady stay-at-home defender, Guy played his junior hockey with the Medicine Hat Tigers and was selected 71st overall by the Flames in the 1983 NHL Entry Draft.
 He signed with the Flames and turned pro in 1985, and made his NHL debut in the 1986–87 appearing in 24 games and recording 4 assists.

 After another season split between Calgary and the minors, Guy was dealt to the Vancouver Canucks for the 1988–89 season.
 He spent his first full season in the NHL, appearing in 45 games for the Canucks and recording his first two career goals along with two assists.
 He spent two more seasons as a depth defender for the Canucks before being dealt back to Calgary near the end of the 1990–91 campaign.

 Guy spent most of the next three seasons with the Salt Lake Golden Eagles, Calgary's minor-pro affiliate, appearing in just 3 games for the Flames in 1991–92.
 He also had a brief stint in Austria before retiring in 1995.

-He appeared in a total 156 NHL games, scoring 5 goals and 20 assists for 25 points.
+He appeared in a total of 156 NHL games, scoring 5 goals and 20 assists for 25 points.
 He also played 5 playoff games, four with the Flames and one with the Canucks, scoring one assist.

 Post-playing career

 Following his career, Guy remained in Salt Lake, where he had spent much of his minor-league career, and became an electrician.
 He also served for a time on the coaching staff of Brigham Young University's hockey team.
 Guy is currently part of the coaching staff for the Utah Valley University men's ice hockey team.

-Guy is married to Amee and now have 5 children.
+Guy is married to Amee and now has 5 children.
 Emalee, Andee, Conlee, Jaydee, and Bohdee.